vgines73/HW9_readMeGeneratorOhYeah/Develop/readme.md

   MIT

 ## Contributing:
   Vincent Gines.
-Ask for a Pull Request if you would like to contribute.
+Ask for a Pull Request from my GitHub Profile link from the Questions section if you would like to contribute.

 ## Test Instructions:
-  I don't know what to put here.
+  First, Go to my GitHub Profile and clone my Read Me Generator on your computer.
+Then open up your terminal and install Inquirer by typing: npm i inquirer .
+Once installed, type in your terminal: node index.js .
+This will open up the series of prompts to create your readme file.

   ---
 ## Questions: